nishanthegde/rag-from-scratch/README.md

 ## Authentication

 To use the bot you need to authenticate as an end user.
-You need to create API keys for OPENAI as well as the Pinecone vector database.
+You need to create API keys for OPENAI as well as for the Pinecone vector database.

 Follow these links to get API authentication:
  - OPENAI: https://openai.com/product